Sparkhie/Sales-Predictionapp/README.md

 All core features, including the Streamlit-based UI and predictive analytics, remain fully aligned with the original project objectives.

-You can view the deployed application here:
+You can view the deployed application here:  [Link Text](https://bussinessmodel.streamlit.app/)